openfisca/openfisca-ops/guides/Serve-local-API.md

 > On such a local virtual machine, the API is by default served over HTTP instead of HTTPS, as SSL certificates cannot be automatically provisioned by Let’s Encrypt.

 > The `reverse_proxy_base_path` variable won't have any effect when using this local virtual machine setup.
+When using Vagrant, by default the app is accessed directly, with no reverse proxy.